 Management believes that TP SA's investment record does not justify payment of universal service subsidies and intends to take all possible steps to avoid having to make such contributions.
-At the present stage Netia may not guarantee that the Group will not be required to co-finance the funding of universal services.
+At the present stage the management board may not assure that the motions of TP SA will not be granted and that the Group will not be required to co-finance the subsidies towards universal services.